 Containers That Can Hold Your Seeds for Saving

-Any container you intend to use to hold your seeds for saving should be airtight.
+Any container you intend to use to hold your seeds for saving should be airtight, both to keep out oxygen but also to keep out insects.
 The container itself can be made from plastic, metal, or glass as long as it is indeed airtight.

 Containers That Can Hold Your Seeds for Starting Plants

 When it comes to starting your seeds or planting them, there are a wide variety of containers that can be used.
 The containers you use to hold your seeds for planting really depend on your budget and your imagination.